timhendriks93/blender-servo-animation/README.md

 1. `Animation Servo Positions (.h)`: An Arduino/C/C++ style header file which can be easily included in an Arduino project.
 2. `Animation Servo Positions (.json)`: A simple (non-formatted) JSON file which can be used in a more generic way.

-Make sure to select the armature containing the bones/servos you want to export and select the desired format in the `File > Export` menu:
+Make sure to select the armature containing the bones/servos you want to export and choose the desired format in the `File > Export` menu:

 ![Servo Settings panel](screenshots/export_menu.png)